-Vegetable oils have been linked to obesity, heart disease, cancer, diabetes, dementia, and other chronic diseases, and are also leading drivers of mass deforestation, biodiversity loss, and climate change.
+Vegetable oils have been linked to obesity, heart disease, cancer, diabetes, dementia, and other chronic diseases and are also leading drivers of mass deforestation, biodiversity loss, and climate change.

-Cultured Oil is cooking oil made by fermentation.
+Zero Acre oil is cooking oil made by fermentation.
 It’s sky-high (over 90%) in heart-healthy and heat-stable monounsaturated fat, extremely low (less than 3%) in omega-6 linoleic acid, and beats out other cooking oils in head-to-head heat stability tests.

-Introducing Cultured Oil
+Introducing Zero Acre Oil

 Vegetable oils, also known as seed oils, are bad news for both our bodies and our environment.
 As we’ve detailed previously, these oils have been linked to obesity, heart disease, cancer, diabetes, dementia, and other chronic diseases.
 They are also leading drivers of mass deforestation, biodiversity loss, and climate change.
-The problem is, they’re in nearly everything we eat, make up 20% of our daily calories, and are now the most consumed food in the world after rice and wheat [*].
+The problem is, that they’re in nearly everything we eat, make up 20% of our daily calories, and are now the most consumed food in the world after rice and wheat [*].

 To increase our years of happy, healthy life and to slow down the destruction inflicted on the environment by our food system, we want to give the world an oil change.
 We think the best way to do that is by bringing products to market that can displace vegetable oils at scale by being better than vegetable oils.
-That means creating products that aren't just better for our health and our planet but also better for our taste buds, better for chefs and home cooks, and eventually better for our wallets.
+That means creating products that aren't just better for our health and planet but also better for our taste buds, chefs and home cooks, and eventually better for our wallets.